 You can try a few of Picsew’s basic functions for free.
 For some of the premium features, you can buy the $1 “Standard” upgrade.
 To access all of them, you will have to shell out $2.

 On phones running Android 11 or later, you can capture an extended screenshot from the standard power and volume down shortcut.
 Unlike Apple, Google’s tool lets you save it as a picture rather than a PDF document.

-- On the following page, you will find a tall snapshot of the target page.
-Drag the accented borders in the center to cover as much screen you want.
+4. On the following page, you will find a tall snapshot of the target page.
+Drag the accented borders in the center to cover as much screen as you want.

-- Select the floating pen icon at the bottom-right corner to edit it further.
+5. Select the floating pen icon at the bottom-right corner to edit it further.
 You can overlay it with text, draw on it, and highlight anything.
-Tap “Save” once you’re done.
+Tap Save once you're done.

 These instructions are for phones with the stock version of Android, such as the Google Pixel 6.
 In case you have a Samsung, OnePlus phone, or some other manufacturer, your steps may differ ever so slightly.
 On Samsung’s OneUI, you’ll have a button with two downward-facing arrows on the options tray next to the screenshot’s thumbnail instead of “Capture more.”
 On OnePlus, there’s an option called “Expanded Screenshot.”